zk-lover/zk-sok/gitbook-docker/book/plonky2/plonky2-gadget.md

 # PLONKY2 Gadget Documentation

+plonky2 provides a set of powerful and modular gadgets for building zero-knowledge proof circuits.
+These gadgets simplify common cryptographic and arithmetic operations, making it easier for developers to build efficient circuits for real-world applications.
+Key gadgets include support for arithmetic operations, polynomial operations, lookup tables, range checking, and hash functions, among others.

+For example, in the plonky2/src/gadgets directory:
+The `arithmetic.rs` file provides gadgets for basic arithmetic operations, including addition, multiplication, and exponentiation over finite fields, useful for general-purpose circuit construction.
+The `lookup.rs` file includes gadgets for implementing lookup tables, which help optimize certain computations by precomputing values in a table and checking them within the circuit.
+The `polynomial.rs` file provides gadgets for various operations on polynomials.
+The `range_check.rs` file includes gadgets for verifying that values lie within a specified range, a common operation in many cryptographic proofs to ensure that the values stay within the valid domain.

+in the plonky2/src/hashes directory:
+plonky2 provides gadgets related to keccak, poseidon, and merkel_tree.

+The following introduces some specific gadgets and provides examples:

 ## 1. permute and permute_swapped

 `permute` and `permute_swapped` are core methods for implementing algebraic permutations in circuits.
 They are commonly used in cryptographic operations, such as hash function implementations or Merkle tree verifications.